French Cleat Wall: The Best Thing I Ever Did for My Shop

 How to Build Your French Cleat Wall

-First, figure out how much wall space you want to cover.
-I went floor to ceiling on one wall and it was the best decision I ever made in my shop.
-Measure the space and decide how many cleat strips you need — I space mine about 3 inches apart.
+Figure out how much wall space you want to cover.
+I went floor to ceiling on one wall and it was the best decision I made for that shop.
+Measure the space and plan your cleat spacing — I space mine about 3 inches apart.
+Set your table saw blade to 45 degrees and rip each board down the middle.
+Two pieces from every board — one for the wall, one for what you’re hanging.

-For the hanging pieces, attach the mating cleat to whatever you’re building — a tool holder, a shelf, a bin.
-Match the angle, hook it on the wall, and you’re in business.
+Mount the first wall cleat level.
+Screw into studs, two screws per stud.
+These hold real weight and the screws need to be in solid wood.
+Keep going up the wall, spacing evenly.
+For the hanging pieces, attach the mating cleat to whatever you’re building — a tool holder, shelf, or bin.
+Match the angle, hook it on the wall, done.

-That’s what makes the French cleat system endearing to us woodworkers — it’s endlessly adaptable without any permanent commitment.
+That’s what makes the French cleat endearing to us woodworkers — it’s endlessly adaptable without any permanent commitment.

 Where French Cleats Work